 Students are expected to dress in clothing appropriate for the weather conditions.
 Students should refrain from wearing clothing with offensive pictures or words, clothing that is revealing (shirts must cover the stomach and chest areas and shorts must extend past the finger tips).
 Shoes must be worn unless a medical condition prevents the students from doing so.
 Students should have a seasonally appropriate spare set of clothing brought to school if their clothing becomes soiled during the school day.
-Students, when appropriate, are expected to have tennis shoes available for participation in physical education class and fitness activities.
+Students, when appropriate, are expected to have tennis shoes available for participation in fitness activities.
 Students must have outside weather gear appropriate for the weather conditions.
 Students (as health allows) will be expected to participate in recess/exercise activities outside unless a wind chill or heat index advisory are in place.
+Students participating in work experiences or community volunteering experiences are expected to have appropriate clothing for the experience.